amun0905/phase-transitions-and-reductionism/readme.md

-This repository contains Amun Govil Lie’s undergraduate essay for for the module Philosophy of Physics I: Space and Time (5AANB053) at King's College London.
+This repository contains Amun Govil Lie’s undergraduate summative essay for for the module Philosophy of Physics I: Space and Time (5AANB053) at King's College London.
 Mark received: 79.

 The essay examines the problem of reducing thermodynamics (TD) to statistical mechanics (SM) — specifically the issue of phase transitions (PT).
 It argues that current SM models, which require infinite systems to reproduce thermodynamic singularities, are inconsistent with the finite systems of real-world physics.